 - Applied personal standards to achieve excellence.

-- An ability to identify and analyze user needs and take them into account in the selection, creation, evaluation and administration of computer-based systems;
+- Identify and analyse user needs and to take them into account in the selection, creation, integration, evaluation, and administration of computing-based systems.